aafeke/Woocommerce-BulkPriceEditGUI/README.md

 # Bulk Price Editor for Woocommerce

-Built in tkinter, simple GUI program for bulk editing prices of your woo commerce products.
+Built in tkinter, simple GUI program for bulk editing prices of your Woocommerce products.
 Still under development.

 ## Usage